High School Parent/Student Handbook

 Implementation

-- The Superintendent is responsible to implement this policy, and may develop further guidelines, not inconsistent with this policy.
+The Superintendent is responsible for implementing this policy and may develop further guidelines that are not inconsistent with it.
 This policy is not intended to and should not be interpreted to interfere with legitimate free speech rights of any individual.
-However, the District reserves the right and responsibility to maintain a safe environment for students, conducive to learning and other legitimate objectives of the school program.
+However, the District reserves the right and responsibility to maintain a safe environment for students that is conducive to learning and other legitimate objectives of the school program.

 Procedure

-- Any student who believes s/he has been or is the victim of bullying, hazing, or other aggressive behavior should immediately report the situation to the Principal or assistant principal.
-The student may also report concerns to a teacher or counselor who will be responsible for notifying the appropriate administrator or Board official.
+Any student who believes they have been, or are, the victim of bullying, hazing, or other aggressive behavior should immediately report the situation to the Principal or assistant principal.
+A student may also report concerns to a teacher or counselor, who will be responsible for notifying the appropriate administrator or Board official.
 Complaints against the building principal should be filed with the Superintendent.
 Complaints against the Superintendent should be filed with the Board President.

-- The Principal (or other administrator as designated) shall promptly investigate and document all complaints about bullying, aggressive or other behavior that may violate this policy.
-The investigation must be completed as promptly as the circumstances permit after a report or complaint is made.
+The Principal, or other designated administrator, shall promptly investigate and document all complaints about bullying, aggressive behavior, or other conduct that may violate this policy.
+The investigation must be completed as promptly as circumstances permit.

 Non-Retaliation/False Reports